Szhenger/speller/README.md

 #### Command-line Usage:
 * `./speller [dictionary] src.txt`.
 * `dictionary` (optional): The path to a dictionary file containing a list of lowercase words, one per line.
 If omitted, the program defaults to `dictionaries/large`.
-* `source`: The path to the text file to be spell-checked.
+* `src.txt`: The path to the text file to be spell-checked.

 #### Functionality:
 * Load Dictionary: